Anil Chaudhary (umpire)

 Anil Chaudhary (born 12 March 1965) is an Indian cricket umpire.
-He stood in his first Twenty20 International (T20I) on 10 October 2013, between India and Australia.
-He stood in his first One Day International (ODI) on 27 November 2013, between India and the West Indies.
-In January 2018, he was named as one of the seventeen on-field umpires for the 2018 Under-19 Cricket World Cup.
+He stood in his first Twenty20 International (T20I) on 10 October 2013, in a match between India and Australia.
+His first One Day International (ODI) as an umpire, between India and the West Indies, was played on 27 November 2013.
+He was one of the 17 on-field umpires for the 2018 Under-19 Cricket World Cup.
 In January 2020, he was named as one of the sixteen umpires for the 2020 Under-19 Cricket World Cup tournament in South Africa.

 In January 2021, the International Cricket Council (ICC) named him as one of the on-field umpires for the first Test match between India and England.
 On 5 February 2021, he stood in his first Test as an onfield umpire, between India and England.

+On 27 September 2023, he officiated an ODI between India and Australia, the last match he stood as an umpire.
+Later, he was replaced by Rohan Pandit in the International Panel of ICC Umpires for the 2023–24 season.